Melt in the mouth Kwells tablets (hyoscine 0.3mg) work fast to prevent travel sickness. Available to buy online from Dr Fox.Start order

 - Changes in size of pupils.

 - Paralytic ileus (intestinal nerves/muscles impairing digestive movement).

 - Pyloric stenosis (narrowing of passage between stomach and small bowel).

 Kwells tablets may make you feel sleepy.
 If this happens do not drive or use tools or machines.
 Do not drink alcohol.

 Do not take Kwells tablets if you are pregnant or breastfeeding unless recommended by your doctor.

 Before taking Kwells tablets, you should see your doctor if you:

 - Are over 60 years of age.

-- Are under medical care, especially for heart, metabolic, gastrointestinal, liver, or kidney conditions.
+- Are under medical care, especially for heart, metabolic, gastrointestinal, kidney conditions, or bladder obstruction.